 Instead: Use cardio sparingly, ideally after strength training or on rest days.
 Focus on walking, NEAT (non-exercise activity), and strength preservation.

-Mistake #4: Fear of Carbs
+Mistake #4: Fearing Carbs

 Why it happens: Low-carb culture and misinformation.